Why Political Books Work Where Arguments Fail

 Space Changes Everything

 A debate gives you ninety seconds.
+For more, see the rhetoric of political writing.
 A tweet gives you 280 characters.
+For more, see political books that build trust through specificity.
 A cable news hit gives you four minutes if you are lucky, most of which the host fills with their own questions.
 None of these formats allow you to build a real argument.
 They allow you to state a position, defend it briefly, and move on.
 The audience gets a snapshot.
 They do not get the thinking behind it.

 A book gives you 200 pages.
 That is hours of uninterrupted access to a reader who chose to be there.
 Nobody opens a political book by accident.
 The reader picked it up because they were interested enough to commit their time.
 That is a fundamentally different audience than someone scrolling past your tweet or half-watching a debate while checking their phone.